rizkydarmadi/ujikom/README.md

-# Create_LoginPage
+# Ujikom
 This project will give you an exemple of login page using Flask.

 1. First Step
-copy the current project using : git clone https://github.com/Faouzizi/Create_LoginPage.git
+copy the current project using : git clone https://github.com/rizkydarmadi/ujikom.git

 2. Second step
 go to this directory using shell command.